 Memorandum of Understanding

 The template we use with each of our partners to establish a formal, healthy, and meaningful relationship is called a Memorandum of Understanding.
-You can rest assured that the CIC will uphold our responsibilities listed therein, and we select partners who have proven to do the same.
+You can rest assured that the CCEL will uphold our responsibilities listed therein, and we select partners who have proven to do the same.